4 Ways To Measure Sales Targets In Salesforce

 Cons of the Forecasts Tab

-• Appropriate training for salespeople and managers is available.
+- Appropriate training is available for salespeople and managers.

 Salesforce Forecasting provides robust target tracking and projection capabilities.
 However, successful roll-out and ongoing adoption need significant preparation and implementation effort.